John Murray Spear: Constructing the New Motive Power

 In 1852, Spear broke all ties with the Universalist church and instead turned to Spiritualism.
 He claimed that he was in contact with "The Association of Electrizers", a group of spirits including Benjamin Franklin, Thomas Jefferson, John Quincy Adams, and Benjamin Rush, as well as Spear's namesake John Murray.
 Evidence indicates he occasionally faked signatures as a way to gain authority from a "guide from the past"; however, these signatures were dated beyond the lifetimes of the deceased.
 Spear believed that the purpose of this group was to bring new technology to people so that greater levels of personal and spiritual freedom could be achieved.
 The following year, Spear and a handful of followers retreated to a wooden shed at the top of High Rock Hill in Lynn, Massachusetts, where they set to work creating the "New Motive Power", a messianic perpetual motion machine.
 Spear compared the machine to Jesus Christ, which was intended to power the world with supernatural energies and herald a new era of Utopia.
 The New Motive Power was constructed of copper, zinc, and magnets, all carefully machined, as well as a dining room table.
 At the end of nine months, Spear and the "New Mary", an unnamed woman, ritualistically birthed the contraption in an attempt to give it life.
-This failed to have the desired effect, and the machine was later destroyed by hostile Spiritualists.
+This failed to have the desired effect, and the machine was later destroyed by hostile Christian neighbors in rural upstate New York.